Wheat and barley drying

 |Moisture content (% wet basis)||Minimum airflow (cfm/bu)|

-Contact the Minnesota Extension Service for more information.
-For help in estimating static pressure and fan power requirements for grain drying, see Selecting Fans and Determining Airflow for Crop Drying, Cooling, and Storage.
+Contact the University of Minnesota Extension for more information.
+For help in estimating static pressure and fan power requirements for grain drying, see Selecting fans and determining airflow for crop drying, cooling, and storage.

 Fines (small pieces of weed seeds, soil, and broken kernels) increase grain's resistance to airflow.
 Larger fans are required to overcome this resistance.
 Also, fines are more susceptible to attack by molds and insects than are whole kernels.
 For these reasons, it is better to clean grain, or periodically withdraw some grain during bin filling (Figure 2) to remove fines before natural-air drying.

 Positive pressure, or upward airflow is recommended for natural-air drying so the wet grain that is vulnerable to spoilage is on top where it can be easily observed.
 Check the surface grain in natural-air drying bins several times a week for visible mold, heating, or musty odors.
 If you find problems, remove some grain, relevel the surface, and continue drying.
 The chance of spoilage in the remaining grain is greatly reduced because the airflow per bushel is increased when some grain is removed.

 Tables 2 and 3 indicate how dry wheat and barley in natural-air drying bins will get during various weather conditions.
 Most years, weather in the upper Midwest is such that continuous fan operation (24 hours/day, 7 days/week) will dry either grain to 14% moisture or less.